engisalor/sketch-grammar-explorer/README.md

 **Saving and converting calls**

 `Parse()` is used to read API calls, but it can save call dictionaries and convert them to/from JSON and YAML files.
 Use `dest="<filepath>"` to save an object to file with the desired format.

+**Logging and error handling**

+- a bad response stops jobs immediately
+- API errors are tracked when `output="json"` or a sqlite database
+- `summary()` fetches job details from `Call` objects

+Logging levels print the following information:

+- `critical` - nothing
+- `error` - TBD
+- `warning` - each API error with its call id
+- `info` - summary of a job and any API errors
+- `debug` - everything

 ## About